nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 We have two types of tests:

-1. **GUI Tests** - These are _System Tests_ that test the entire App by simulating user actions on the GUI.
+1. **GUI Tests** - These are _System Tests_ that test _Unburden_ by simulating user actions on the GUI.
 These are in the guitests package.
 2. **Non-GUI Tests** - These are tests not involving the GUI.
 They include,
 	1. _Unit tests_ targeting the lowest level methods/classes. <br>
 	2. g. address.commons.UrlUtilTest <br>